HaavardRei/sdk-nrf/samples/bluetooth/mesh/light_ctrl/README.rst

 The sample instantiates the :ref:`bt_mesh_lightness_srv_readme` model and the :ref:`bt_mesh_light_ctrl_srv_readme` model.
 As both Light Lightness Server and the Light LC Server extend the Generic OnOff Server, the two models need to be instantiated on separate elements.
 For more information, see documentation on :ref:`bt_mesh_light_ctrl_srv_readme`.

+The sample also instantiates the :ref:`bt_mesh_scheduler_srv_readme` model and the :ref:`bt_mesh_scene_srv_readme`.
+The Scheduler Server relies on the :ref:`bt_mesh_time_srv_readme`, which is instantiated as well.
+These server models can be used to store the state of a node and to schedule periodic or non-periodic actions.
+For more information, see documentation on :ref:`bt_mesh_scheduler_srv_readme`.

 Devices are nodes with a provisionee role in a mesh network.
 Provisioning is performed using the `nRF Mesh mobile app`_.